 These are three reasons why a sponsor might choose not to issue PE:

 - The sponsor can obtain enough loan money.

 - Some senior lenders might treat it as subordinate debt, requiring due diligence, underwriting and an inter-creditor agreement.

 - Some lenders enforce loan covenants that prevent preferred equity investors from pursuing effective remedies to default.

 Mistakes to Avoid When Using Preferred Equity

-If a sponsor chooses to employ preferred equity, it should give lenders a chance to evaluate and underwrite the transaction.
+If a sponsor chooses to employ PE, it should give lenders a chance to evaluate and underwrite the transaction.
 Failure to allow enough time can lead to closing delays.
-It’s also a mistake not to realize that some lenders will insist upon underwriting preferred equity financing or that preferred equity investors might not have sufficient recourse should default occur.
+It’s also a mistake not to realize that some lenders will insist upon underwriting PE financing or that preferred equity investors might not have sufficient recourse should default occur.